-What to expect at your first consultation?
+What to expect at your consultation

-- Blood test:
+- Blood tests

 - Transvaginal ultrasound

-Sperm donation is used in conjunction with other fertility treatments, such as IVF, in order to achieve pregnancy.
+We have helped hundreds of couples become parents with the use of donor sperm.
+Sperm donation is used in conjunction with other fertility treatments, such as IUI or IVF, to achieve pregnancy.

-Waterstone Fertility has been helping couples conceive using donor sperm since 2002.

-Waterstone Clinic only uses sperm from ‘anonymous’ donors.
-At present, we source all of our donor sperm from two sperm banks in Denmark:
+Waterstone Clinic has been helping couples conceive using donor sperm since 2002.
+We only use sperm from anonymous donors and source the donor sperm from two sperm banks in Denmark:

 - Cryos International Sperm Bank www.cryosinternational.com